janbar/tbs-dvb-driver/README.txt

 - Branch v5.19: build drivers with Linux kernel version from 5.4 to 5.19.
 - Branch v6.2 : build drivers with Linux kernel version from 6.2.
+- Branch v6.3 : build drivers with Linux kernel version from 6.3.
-- Branch v6.3 : build drivers with Linux kernel version from 6.3 and up*.
+- Branch v6.4 : build drivers with Linux kernel version from 6.4 and up*.

 See below to install the required firmwares in path /lib/firmware/.